 Distance: 150 km

-We have the opportunity to spend the day on game drives.
-In our open 4×4 vehicle we will explore the Greater Moremi area on morning and afternoon game drives hopefully spotting a variety of game that frequent this region.
-After dinner your guide will take you on a night drive, and you will hopefully be able to spot some rare nocturnal animals.
+You have the opportunity to spend the day on game drives.
+In your open 4×4 vehicle, you will explore the Greater Moremi area on morning and afternoon game drives hopefully spotting a variety of game that frequent this region.
+After dinner, your guide will take you on a night drive, and you will hopefully be able to spot some rare nocturnal animals.
 (BLD)